cloud66/help-old/_posts/building-your-stack/docker-service-configuration.md

 </ul>

 <h2 id="introduction">What is service configuration?</h2>
-Service configurations allow you to be more explicit about your Docker services and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
+Service configuration allows you to be more explicit about your Docker services and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
 These settings describe the setup of your services, and these are just some examples of the service configurations you can make:

 - Defining build and deploy commands
 - Specifying a central logging folder